Joseph Minion

-Joseph Minion (born 1957) is an American screenwriter, producer and film director, best known for his screenplays for the 1985 film After Hours and the 1989 cult film Vampire's Kiss.
+Joseph Minion (born 1957) is an American screenwriter.
+His writing credits include After Hours (1985), Vampire's Kiss (1988), Motorama (1991), On the Run (1999) and episodes of Amazing Stories and Tales from the Crypt.
+He also directed the films Daddy's Boys (1988) and Trafficking (1999).

 Biography

 Born in New Jersey in 1957, Minion briefly attended NYU Film School before finishing his studies at Columbia University for screenwriting.
 In 1984, Minion's script for After Hours was optioned by Griffin Dunne and Amy Robinson.
 Robinson sent Minion's screenplay to Scorsese, whose Last Temptation of Christ had recently fallen through; production on After Hours started shortly afterward.
+The following year, Scorsese directed Minion's script for the Amazing Stories episode "Mirror Mirror".

-As a director, Minion made his debut for producer Roger Corman with 1987's Daddy's Boys.
-His last outing as director was for another low-budget feature, Trafficking (1999).
+As a director, Minion made his debut for producer Roger Corman with 1988's Daddy's Boys.
+Vampire's Kiss, scripted by Minion, was released in the same year.
+1991 saw the release of the Minion scripted Tales from the Crypt episode "Loved to Death" and the film Motorama.
+In 1999, Minion scripted the films On the Run and Trafficking, the latter of which he also directed and produced.

 Personal life

 He lives in New York and his studio is in East Orange, N.J.
-Throughout his career he has taught film and screenwriting at School of Visual Arts, USC, The North Carolina School of Arts, Long Island University and the New York University School of Continuing Education.
+Throughout his career he has taught film and screenwriting at the School of Visual Arts, USC, the North Carolina School of Arts, Long Island University and the New York University School of Continuing Education.